 - Add the egg and scramble it a bit until it’s set.

-- Turn the heat to high, and add the protein and keep stirring, until the chicken is almost done.
+- Turn the heat to high, and add the protein and keep stirring, until it’s almost cooked through, but not quite.

 - Have chili flakes or chili sauce, sugar and fish sauce on the table so everyone gets the perfect taste they love.